-One of our team members loves to refer to himself as a ‘Lean Startup Coach’.
+One of our team members loves to refer to himself as a “Lean Startup coach.”
 This person believes that the development of people is just as important as the development of ideas.
-He likes to organize trainings on several topics such as creativity, business models, prototyping, … He is really convinced that innovation is not driven by corporate processes, but by people.
+He likes to organize trainings on several topics, such as creativity, business models, and prototyping.
+He is really convinced that innovation is not driven by corporate processes, but by people.
 That’s why I think this role is more on the HR side of innovation.
-A Lean Startup Coach loves to work on short projects with as goal bringing teams from an idea to an executive pitch in only 4 days.
+A Lean Startup coach loves to work on short projects with a goal of bringing teams from an idea to an executive pitch in only 4 days.

 A venture builder co-founds new businesses and helps get them off the ground.
 This profile is tasked with challenging and accelerating innovative corporate ventures to ensure viability.
 The venture builder brainstorms business ideas, builds the right teams, leads innovation sprints, raises capital, and leverages shared resources.

 Venture architects set up ventures and determine the best course of action to help businesses develop and, ideally, be disruptive and sustainable in the long run.
 Venture architects design business development strategies, pricing, marketing, etc., and keep an eye on competitors’ strategies.

 Artificial Intelligence (AI) consultant